 Robert’s sons recall only three stories involving the war.
 Both recall him telling of the nearly catastrophic air raid on the 32nd Station Hospital.
 My uncle remembers that Robert mentioned that he once spent eight hours operating on a soldier who had attempted suicide by shooting himself in the mouth with a .45 pistol.
 My father also recalls that after the war, when Robert treated nuns in his private practice, he would regale them with the story about his audience with the pope during the war, without mentioning that there were many hundreds of other soldiers there at the same time!

-In June 1945, Robert left the 32nd Station Hospital and served brief stints with a number of different units.
-The 32nd Station Hospital’s June 1945 report indicates Robert was transferred to the 12th General Hospital.
+On June 23, 1945, Robert left the 32nd Station Hospital and served brief stints with a number of different units.
+The 32nd Station Hospital’s June 1945 report and the unit’s morning reports indicates Robert was transferred to the 12th General Hospital.
 His stay must have been brief, since his Officer Qualifications Record doesn’t mention the 12th General Hospital at all, instead stating he was with the 70th General Hospital in Florence from June 1945 to July 1945 and the 8th General Dispensary in Naples from July 1945 to August 1945.
 However, his records jacket also reveals temporary duty assignments to the 603rd Ordnance Base Armament Maintenance Battalion and 10th Port of Embarkation.

 Robert was released from the U.S. Army at Camp Dix in October 1945 and resumed his private dental practice.
 Robert and Lucille raised two children, my father and uncle.
 It is unclear if Robert stayed in touch with anyone from the 32nd Station Hospital, but a man in a group photograph at the unit’s 1962 reunion in New York City (seated at the back left table at far left) strongly resembles him.